Disney comics: United Kingdom

 Of contributors to American Disney comics who were born in the UK, Ted Thwaites was an inker for Floyd Gottfredson in the early Disney comic strip department, and Frank McSavage from Scotland drew a number of Grandma Duck, Bongo and other stories for the American comic books.

-Prolific British writers for Egmont include Paul Halas, Gail Renard and Jack Sutter.
+British writers for Egmont include Paul Halas, Gail Renard and Jack Sutter.

 British Webcomic creator Sarah Jolley has introduced a romance between Gladstone Gander and Magica De Spell.
 Her popular online comics, that she calls 'duck doodles', have won praise from Disney artists.

 Scandinavia

 Denmark

 Danish publisher Egmont (previously Gutenberghus) has one of the largest productions of Disney comics in the world.
 This production is not only for Denmark proper, but nearly identical magazines are being published simultaneously every week for all the Nordic countries, Germany (see below), and since the fall of the Berlin Wall in 1989, Eastern Europe.
 The Danish company started publishing their own series in the early 1960s.
 Most of Egmont's content has come from several outside sources: reprints of classic Carl Barks stories, reprinted Barks-style stories from the Netherlands, American artist/writers such as Don Rosa and William Van Horn, and the outsourced production of art for Egmont's scripts from Barks-style artists' studios, such as Vicar in Chile, Daniel Branca in Argentina and several studios in Spain.
-Italian stories are often featured in digest formatted pocket books.
+Italian stories are often featured in digest-formatted pocket books.

 Artists from Denmark include Freddy Milton (penname of Fredy Milton Larsen), who worked for the Dutch studio with Daan Jippes, and Flemming Andersen who draws in a personalized version of the Italian Disney style.
 In addition to Donald Duck stories, Freddy Milton has utilized his highly Barks-reminiscent style for other series that he has written and drawn, including Woody Woodpecker, his own series, Gnuff, and several titles involving a human character named Villiams Verden.
 The Scandinavian countries are among those in which Donald Duck is more popular than Mickey Mouse.
-Prolific Danish writers include Lars Jensen, Maya Åstrup, Tom Anderson and Gorm Transgaard (Jensen created Scrooge's opponent Velma Vanderduck, amongst other characters).
+Danish writers include Lars Jensen, Maya Åstrup, Tom Anderson and Gorm Transgaard (Jensen created Scrooge's opponent Velma Vanderduck, amongst other characters).

 Disney titles published in Denmark include: